marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

 can figure out the other form by either removing no- or adding it.

-.. index:: fno-automatic

-.. index:: SAVE statement

-.. index:: statement, SAVE
+.. index:: fno-automatic, SAVE statement, statement, SAVE

 .. option:: -fno-automatic